cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/report-contents.md

 {{% pentest-report-types %}}

 Our Full Report + Finding Details includes all of the following sections.
-With one exception, our other reports leave out some of these sections.
 If you've purchased an appropriate
-{{% ptaas-tier %}}, you can customize what you see in any of these reports.
+{{% ptaas-tier %}}, you can customize what you see in all but the Attestation Letter.

-We provide an Attestation Letter as a one-page report that you can share with external stakeholders such as prospects or customers.
-For more information, you're welcome to download this [sample Attestation Letter](/gsg/Sample_Attestation_Letter.pdf) for a web app.
+The Attestation Letter is a one-page report that you can share with external stakeholders such as prospects or customers.
+For more information, download this [sample Attestation Letter](/gsg/Sample_Attestation_Letter.pdf) for a web app.

 {{% alert title="Note" color="note" %}}
 We do not leave out any finding details from the Full Report + Finding Details report.